-I laid books to the side of the frame (which ended up getting cropped out) as extra details and had a bed sheet, pyjamas, flash light and a huge old book as props.
-I shot with the torch being the main light that lit up the characters face and book.
-I shot with the plan to have the character (myself) under the sheets like they couldn’t sleep because of a storm kept them up so they found this book in an old chest and a world was unleashed.
+I laid books to the side of the frame (which ended up getting cropped out) as extra details and had a bed sheet, pajamas, flashlight, and a huge old book as props.
+I shot with the torch being the main light that lit up the character’s face and book.
+I shot with the plan to have the character (myself) under the sheets like they couldn’t sleep because a storm kept them up so they found this book in an old chest and a world was unleashed.

-Later in editing i enhanced this idea by changing the colours to be more magical, and also editing the lighting to create more contrast and the impression its at night.
+Later in editing, I enhanced this idea by changing the colors to be more magical and also editing the lighting to create more contrast and the impression it’s at night.
 I added a lot more texture to create an antique feel, I also made the wall larger and reflect the bed.

 The camera I’ve used for this shot was my canon 350D and I’ve done this shoot in my room.
-I’ve set up a white cloth as background and used a flash for a better exposure.
-I’ve set my camera accordingly, and took some test shots before getting the right position for the film strips right and in place.
-After I’ve done the shoot, my post processing includes cleaning up some wrinkled areas in the background, and adding the second photo of a silhouette of tree branches i took the other day to get a double exposure effect on my photograph in Adobe Photoshop.
+I’ve set up a white cloth as background and used a flash for better exposure.
+I’ve set my camera accordingly and took some test shots before getting the right position for the film strips right and in place.
+After I’ve done the shoot, my post-processing includes cleaning up some wrinkled areas in the background and adding the second photo of a silhouette of tree branches I took the other day to get a double exposure effect on my photograph in Adobe Photoshop.